DHS-SVIP/requirements-for-decentralized-identity/TrustArchitecture.md

 ### Decentralized Identifiers

-Decentralized Identifiers (DIDs), a global standard from the World Wide Web Consortium (W3C), are a type of Uniform Resource Locator (URL) that is globally unique, highly available, and cryptographically verifiable with no required central authority.
+Decentralized Identifiers (DIDs), a global standard from the World Wide Web Consortium (W3C), are a type of URI that is globally unique, highly available, and cryptographically verifiable with no required central authority.
 DIDs associate an entity (DID Subject) with metadata describing the entity (DID Document) and how to interact with it.

 The built-in capability to translate a DID to its DID Document enables useful and important functionality such as metadata and public key distribution, authentication, authorization, key rotation and more without those functions affecting the entity's identifier.